Whale Watching In Maui

-Biologist are keeping a close eye on the population increases of the last decade and comparing it to food sources in the feeding grounds of Alaska.
+Biologists are keeping a close eye on the population increases of the last decade and comparing it to food sources in the feeding grounds of Alaska.
 Humpbacks need a thick layer of fat to last the winter months in Maui where they do not feed.
-Scientist are finding that how soon or late the whales begin arriving may depend on how healthy the food supply (plankton) is during the summer months up north.
-2017 should be a year of interesting whale research and you can help with the results!
+Scientists are finding that how soon or late the whales begin arriving may depend on how healthy the food supply (plankton) is during the summer months up north.
+2019 should be a year of interesting whale research, and you can help with the results!

 When I first moved to Maui in the early 1980’s I heard about Lahaina being an old whaling town.
 I assumed the history of whaling ships and crews arriving in Maui in the first half of the nineteenth century had something to do with the humpbacks arriving here too.
 It turns out that this is not the case at all.